How to Build Customer Loyalty

 Another answer to why customer loyalty is important was given by Amy Gallo in her Harvard Business Review article “The value of keeping the right customers”.
 She declares that, depending on the industry you’re in, “acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.”

-It is clear that loyal customers are the backbone of an enterprise and they bring more business, along with stable income.
+It is clear that loyal customers are the backbone of an enterprise, and they bring more business along with stable income.
 But how to build customer loyalty from scratch may not be that clear for all.

-How To Build Customer Loyalty
+How to Build Customer Loyalty

 Bain & Company and Mainspring’s study shows that businesses don’t break even on one-time shoppers.
 As mentioned before, customer acquisition is expensive.
 Just to break even, an establishment needs to convince first-time shoppers to engage with their products or services again and again.
-This means that it’s not quite enough to meet the needs of your customers but promise them something special that will encourage them to come back for more.
+This means that it’s not quite enough to meet the needs of your customers, but promise them something special that will encourage them to come back for more.

-Create a Loyalty Campaign With 3 R’s
+Create a Loyalty Campaign With the 3 R’s

 Working on the 3 R’s is an efficient way to plan a loyalty program.
 If you can create a seamless experience and back it up with great customer service, you can increase retention rates along with long-term profits.